derektopper/ButtCoin/README.md

 anyone, anywhere in the world.
 Buttcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Buttcoin Core is the name of open source software which enables the use of this currency.
-Buttcoin was founded by Jack Gilmorear, Justin Buttry, Derek B0tt0mer and Hideki Nakamura.
+Buttcoin was founded by Jack Gilmore, Justin Barry, Derek B0tt0mer and Hideki Nakamura.

 Honestly, if you know how to mine this, you can probably get a bunch of ButtCoin really easily.